Continuing from the previous page, Part Eight of "A Brief History of Typography"

 Grunge typefaces and typography are seen in magazines such as RayGun.
 Some examples of grunge typography are the work of Barry Deck (Template Gothic and Truth), Nguyen's Droplet and Lin's Tema Cantante.

-Now, you can see the top 68 of more than 100 fonts covered in this eight-part series on Typography.
+Now, you can see the top 68 of more than 100 fonts covered in this seven-part series on Typography.
 We're showing them right now in the Typography Gallery

 Special thanks to Thomas Phinney